T5 (SEPTA Metro): Route description

-Island Avenue is a wide boulevard with the T5 tracks down the middle, until the road divides at Buist Avenue, where the tracks run down the median, and a trolley stop exists.
+Island Avenue is a wide boulevard with the T5 tracks down the middle, until the road divides at Buist Avenue, where the tracks run down the median, and a stop exists.
 Another stop exists at Tanager Street.
 South of Tanager Street, the southbound Island Avenue lane crosses over the tracks, and they now run between the main road and southbound frontage road.
 The next stop is South 76th Street, which intersects with the frontage road.
 The Route T5 line crosses Lindbergh Boulevard again, where it has its own stop in the median on the far sides of Lindbergh Boulevard in each direction.
 The southwest corner also includes the Penrose Plaza Shopping Center, which spans the west side of Island Avenue as far down as the terminus of the T5.
-The T5 swings away from the main road of Island Avenue a short time later and the line ends at the Eastwick Loop next to the southwest corner of the shopping center parking lot (separated by a fence), which is accessible from a U-Turn beneath the Island Avenue bridge over the SEPTA Airport Line, and is four blocks east of Eastwick Railroad Station.
-SEPTA plans to expand the regional rail station and possibly merge it with an extension of the T5 to an adjacent trolley station, transforming it into the Eastwick Transit Center.
+The T5 swings away from the main road of Island Avenue a short time later and the line ends at 80th Street/Eastwick station next to the southwest corner of the shopping center parking lot (separated by a fence), which is accessible from a U-Turn beneath the Island Avenue bridge over the SEPTA Airport Line, and is four blocks east of Eastwick station.
+As part of its Trolley Modernization Project, SEPTA is considering extending the T5 to an adjacent station.

-Due to a recent multi-year PENNDOT reconstruction project on Island Avenue, trolleys are temporarily terminating at Elmwood Avenue & 73rd Street, with a bus bridge from there to Eastwick Loop.
-Free transfers between bus and trolley are available at 73rd and Elmwood.
-The project involves the extension of the main road south of Tanager Street and the elimination of the crossover.
-The main road now crosses over the tracks near Suffolk Avenue south of Lindbergh Boulevard, and the frontage road begins south from there to the Loop.

-At the same time, new accessible trolley platforms are being built along the right of way for the new light rail fleet at each of the stations except for 76th Street, which will be discontinued due to its closeness to Tanager Street and Lindbergh Boulevard.